 Booksellers NZ Conference Programme

-The annual Booksellers NZ conference will be held at The Rydges Hotel in Auckland on 24-25 August 2019.
-Saturday 24 August includes the Business Meeting Day for publishers and booksellers, and in the evening the Book Industry Awards.
-Sunday 25 August brings you a fabulous programme of events for booksellers and publishers alike.
+The 2019 Booksellers NZ conference was held at The Rydges Hotel in Auckland on 24-25 August 2019.
+Saturday 24 August included the Business Meeting Day for publishers and booksellers, and in the evening the Book Industry Awards.
+Sunday 25 August brought you a fabulous programme of events for booksellers and publishers alike.

 Day 1 - Saturday 24 August